Dvlv/BoxBuddyRS/docs/tips.md

 # Tips

-## Setting a Custom Home Directory with the Flatpak Version
+## Enabling missing features in the Flatpak version

-The flatpak version of BoxBuddy is sandboxed, and cannot access the user's home directory unless granted permission.
+The flatpak version of BoxBuddy is sandboxed, and cannot access the user's filesystem unless granted permission.
 This can be done using the command line, or with an application called Flatseal

 ### Allowing Filesystem Access via Flatseal
 Install Flatseal if you haven't already: